lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 6 Number of entries for analysis in the 'Low-confidence' subset*

-I close-read the randomly generated entries to verify whether the CLIP3 classification given for each of these corresponds to my own (i.e., human-produced) classification.
+I close-read the randomly chosen entries to verify whether the CLIP3 classification given for each of these corresponds to my own (i.e., human-produced) classification.
 I noted this down in a 0-1 system.
 I annotated both the first- and the second-choice classification in this manner, and the close-reading analysis results follow below.
 Table 7 shows the four annotation possibilities and the actual distribution of these among the 270 entries annotated:<br>

 | First-second                                              | Occurrences in 'Low-confidence' subset |
 | :-------------------------------------------------------- | :--------------------------------------|